 • A Village Remembered: In late 2019 Carol completed a set of paintings of endangered historic landmarks in one of the oldest communities in America.
 The project, called A Village Remembered: Recalling the historic sites of Plymouth Meeting, Pennsylvania, and the book that followed, was created in a partnership with acclaimed poet, Arthur Turfa.
 Both, for two decades, shared the experience of growing up in that village, founded by Quakers in the late 1690s.

-The book, available on Amazon as both Kindle and Print On Demand, was created as a way to educate that community today about the rich and precious history of its past.
-This history also included its being an important stop for the Underground Railroad, and some of the structures there with tunnels and basements were endangered by development.
+The book, available on Amazon as both Kindle and Print On Demand, was created to educate the quickly-growing community about its rich and precious history, including its role as an early Quaker community, its role in the American Revolution and its pre-Civil war role as a hotbed of the Abolitionist movement, including the town being an important stop for the Underground Railroad; a number of homes and buildings there have tunnels and basements built to hide and help escaped slaves.
+These were endangered by development.

 Along with the paintings, Carol’s participation in the project included her in-depth historical research and documentation presented in the book, as well as designing the book and arranging for its publication.

-All proceeds to the authors were and continue to be donated to Preservation Pennsylvania for use to preserve Pennsylvania history and provide funds to help in the legal battle to preserve these structures.
+All proceeds to the authors were and continue to be donated to Preservation Pennsylvania for use in protecting Pennsylvania history and to provide funds to help in the legal battle to preserve these structures.

 • Colorful Surroundings for Seniors: In 2017-18 Carol donated bright, colorful matted and framed images to a retirement home/assisted living wing for memory-impaired residents.The large shapes and bright colors make the art easier to see by those suffering from Macular Degeneration and cataracts.